2nd ICE detainee in Georgia dies from COVID-19 complications

 ICE critics have been demanding the agency free at-risk detainees since the pandemic began.
 The Centers for Disease Control and Prevention has said those at higher risk of serious illness from the virus include people aged 65 years and older as well as those with serious heart conditions, obesity, diabetes, liver disease, chronic kidney disease, chronic lung disease, and conditions that leave them with weakened immune systems.

-Azadeh Shahshahani, legal and advocacy director for Project South, told the AJC that Guillen-Vega’s death was preventable.
+Azadeh Shahshahani, legal and advocacy director for Project South, a social justice organization, told the AJC that Guillen-Vega’s death was preventable.

 “There is no reason that a 70-year-old should have been held at a deadly facility in the midst of a pandemic,” Shahshahani said.
 “How many more tragedies (have to happen) at Stewart before people are released and the government shuts down this horrendous facility?”